 In the government-wide Statement of Net Assets and Statement of Activities and the fund financial statements, governmental activities are presented using a modified cash basis of accounting.
 This basis recognizes assets, liabilities, net assets/fund equity, revenues and expenditures/expenses when they result from cash transactions with a provision for depreciation in the government-wide statements.
+Property tax revenues are recognized when collected after the year of assessment.
+Those revenues collected before that time, are deferred until the following year.
 This basis is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.